Aspirin – The Controversy and 10 Best Natural Alternatives

 Recent studies indicate that excessively high levels of stored iron in the body (ferritin) are associated with a greater risk of heart disease and diabetes.
 High dose vitamin E supplements can interfere with iron absorption.
 If you have been prescribed iron to correct iron deficiency, take your iron supplement about 12 hours apart from vitamin E. Iron absorption is enhanced by sufficient acid in the stomach.
 Iron destroys vitamin E in the body.

 3) GARLIC is probably the best-known herb that lowers cholesterol (by up to 10%) and triglycerides (by up to 13%) while raising “good” HDL-cholesterol (by up to 31%).
 Garlic prevents thrombus formation and lowers blood pressure.
 It prevents platelet stickiness and has natural anti-bacterial, anti-fungal, and anti-parasitic properties.
-Onions also have these effects, but are not as strongly as garlic.
+Onions also have these effects but are not as strong as garlic.
 A 2006 study from the Journal of Nutrition showed that aged garlic is also able to retard the progression of coronary artery calcification, which can lead to arterial blockages.

 7) GINKGO BILOBA extract from the oldest surviving tree species on earth (dating back over 300 million years) contains flavonoids and terpenoids, which inhibit or prevent blood clot formation.
 Ginkgo also has potent antioxidant properties and may benefit numerous circulatory problems, including those associated with impotence.